sud0nick/sud0nick.github.io/_posts/2024-01-01-Schedule-Generation-via-Graph-Traversal.md

 This algorithm is part of a larger scheduling application that consists of a web frontend, database, and containerized backend that facilitate the management of teams, members, and schedules.
 When the backend receives a request to build a new schedule it first pulls all other schedules with overlapping dates and cross-references the assignments with the request's member list.
 Everywhere there is a schedule assignment for one of the members, a blackout date is created and added to the request which guarantees no conflicts with the existing schedules.

 If you've made it all the way to the end, I want to thank you for taking the time to read this post.
+I hope it has provided some insight into how simply framing a problem in another way can provide significant improvements in its solution.
 I have many ideas for future posts with regard to cloud architecture, infrastructure as code, container orchestration, and much more that I hope you'll come back to enjoy.